-Statement pursuant to article 4 of the Consob regulation implementing Legislative decree no. 254/16
+Staten ent pursuant to article 4 of the Consob regulation in plen enting Legislative decree no 254/16 signed on the original)

-The directors of Cementir Holding S.p.A. are responsible for the preparation of a nonfinancial statement pursuant to Legislative decree no. 254/16.
+The directors of Cementir Folding S p.A are responsible for the preparation of a non-financial statement pursuant to Legislative decree no. 254/16.
 We have checked that the directors had approved such non-financial statement.
 In accordance with article 3.10 of Legislative decree no. 254/16, other auditors attested the compliance of the non-financial statement separately.

-KPMG S.p.A.
+KPMG S.p A.